NoumanSaleem/noumansaleem.github.io/_posts/2018-08-11-seven-segment-display-raspberry-pi-python.md

+---
+layout: default
-# Driving a seven-segment display on Raspberry Pi with Python
+title: Driving a seven-segment display on Raspberry Pi with Python
+category: avr
+tags:
+- avr
+- raspberryPi
+- python
+---

 In this article, we'll look interfacing with a seven-segment display using python and a Raspberry Pi.